 Homework completion is considered a behaviour at West Hatch.
 It is part of the process of learning independently and preparing for future lessons, but more importantly it is a huge part of learning discipline.
 There is a no excuses policy for homework completion.
-If a student doesn't complete their homework, they will be placed in the next available department detention.
-These run once per week and the students will complete the outstanding work in the detention.
-They run from 3.15pm until 4pm for Years 7-8 and 3.05 to 4pm for Years 9-11.
+If a student doesn't complete their homework, they will be placed in the next available detention.